 Monthly Online Workshops

-Click “Register Now” button, where you’ll be directed to PayPal for the course fee.
-You’ll receive a welcome message within 48 hours.
+Signup is easy.
+Click the “Register Now” button below the class you’d like to take.
+You’ll be directed to PayPal for the course fee (each class is $111), then you’ll receive a welcome message within 48 hours.

 Kathy Fish: Getting to the Heart of the matter: Creating Emotionally Charged Flash Fiction